weirdfishes/calc-js/README.md

 installation
 ----

-Clone master branch and open index.html
+Clone master or download as a zip, and open up index.html

 Use Chrome, Firefox, or Safari for optimal performance.